MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/enhanced-document-management.md

     ---
 # Enhanced Document Management
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can archive documents and track work across archived and non\-archived documents.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can archive documents and track work across archived and non-archived documents.

 ## Archiving Documents
  You can use enhanced archive document management to: